 Could you describe the nightlife scene in Mexico City 20 years ago when you first began documenting the scene?

 The war on drugs by this asshole former President Felipe Calderón Hinojosa had not started yet, so this city was way less violent.
-I was living in an apartment in the Roma neighbourhood, and almost every night we crashed there to listen to music, get wasted, and make more photos.
+I was living in an apartment in the Roma neighborhood, and almost every night we crashed there to listen to music, get wasted, and make more photos.

 Artists and musicians and poets in the same building were doing that, too.
 Underground clubs like Los Ojos and Amsterdam were open till 9 AM, there were porn shows at gay clubs at 4 AM, and punk bands in cheap downtown cantinas now closed due to gentrification.
 And no one was photographing that!